 1994 – The Chatham Association Center changes its name to Coastal Center for Developmental Services, Inc.

-The 2000s were a period of relatively stability as the organization flourished from the changes it made in the last decade.
+The 2000s were a period of relative stability as the organization flourished from the changes it made in the last decade.
 In this time, EmployAbility developed a model of social enterprise that provided both experiential learning opportunities and additional revenue.
 The organization also saw continued growth of supported employment.

 2005 – Chatham Industries becomes a subsidiary of Coastal Center for Developmental Services and implements a social enterprise training model to offer both experiential learning and revenue for program growth.

-2008 – Our organization, in partnership with the Savannah-Chatham County Public School System, St. Joseph’s / Candler Health System, and Georgia Vocational Rehabilitation Agency (GVRA) launched Project SEARCH, an innovative school-to-work program offered to high school students with developmental disabilities.
+2008 – The organization, in partnership with the Savannah-Chatham County Public School System, St. Joseph’s / Candler Health System, and Georgia Vocational Rehabilitation Agency (GVRA) launched Project SEARCH, an innovative school-to-work program offered to high school students with developmental disabilities.

 2010 – Present